emastho/vixenydocs/src/routes/framework/init/+page.md

 ## Petitions

-In Vixeny, routes are referred to as `petitions`.
+In Vixeny, routes and are referred to as `petitions`.
 These are objects that necessitate a function, denoted as `f`, and a `path`.
 The example below illustrates how to define a basic petition: